 Get your free Garden Planner and worksheets and start creating the garden of your dreams.

 Can Row Covers Protect Vegetables From Wind?

 In short, yes.
-But there’s a few things you should know.
-For a small-scale garden, I actually like to use row covers as a wind and sun protector to help with the hardening off process.
-The work well and as long as they are secured with binder clips and bricks they generally stay put.
+But there are a few things you should know.
+For a small-scale garden, I actually like to use row covers as a wind and sun protector to help with the hardening-off process.
+They work well and as long as they are secured with binder clips and bricks they generally stay put.

 What About Watering?
 Can Rain Get Through?

 Rain can get through the garden fabric, so you don’t need to constantly remove it.
 That said, not as much rain gets through the row covers as if there was no cover.
 I open them up for watering between rains, or if I want to take advantage of the water from a lighter rain.

 Just don’t forget to close them back up again once the rain is over.
 Otherwise, the bugs can get at your vegetables, totally defeating the point of using a row cover.